 BA, PGCE, United Kingdom

-“Delicious food at the residency was a high-point of my stay!”
+“Delicious food was a high-point of my stay!”

 Cora is a portrait artist from the UK.
 She teaches art to various nationalities.
 Her mother is a professional writer.